jaysylvester/citizen/README.md

           article.js
         views/
           _head/
-            _head.html
+            _head.hbs
           _header/
-            _header.html
+            _header.hbs
-            _header-authenticated.html  // A different header for logged in users article/
+            _header-authenticated.hbs  // A different header for logged in users article/
-            article.html
+            article.hbs

 When the article controller is fired, it has to tell citizen which includes it needs.
 We do that with the `include` directive, which we pass via the context in the emitter: